Roman number d. How do Roman numerals work?

 The Latin alphabet became isolated around the 7th century BC. e. and originally included only 21 letters: A, B, C, D, E, F, Z, H, I, K, L, M, N, O, P, Q, R, S, T, V and X.

-What number does the Roman numeral M stand for?
+What number does the Roman numeral M represent?

-What number does the Roman numeral M stand for?
+What number does the Roman numeral M represent?

-I already answered a similar question (see here).
-Briefly, I would like to answer this one.
+I have already answered a similar question (see here).
+I would like to briefly answer this question as well.

-Roman numerals, and there are only 7 of them, are easy to remember.
-Here are the letters of these numbers in descending order: M, D, C, L, X, V, I:
+Roman numerals, and there are only 7 of them, are not difficult to remember.
+Here are the letter designations of these numbers in descending order: M, D, C, L, X, V, I:

-As we see, The Roman numeral, which is the capital letter M, represents the number 1000.
+As we see, The Roman numeral, which is a capital letter M, represents the number 1000.

 Now we give examples of numbers that are written in Roman numerals:

-This year's number 2015 , for example, would be written like this: ММХV
+This year's number 2015 , for example, would be written like this: MMXV

 2987 - MMCMLXXXVII